 PAT will not grant a concession to operate a new Ro/Ro terminal at Laemchabang Port, until the volume of the products transported through the 3 existing Ro/Ro terminals exceed 75 percent of their capacity.
-PAT has determined the numbers of cars shipped through 3 Terminals, in the total number of cars at 1,850,000 units per year.
+PAT has determined the numbers of cars shipped through all 3 Terminals, in the total number of cars at 1,850,000 units per year.

-In 2016, total number of cars transported through all 3 terminals are 1,256,588 units, representing 67.92 percent of the capacity determined by PAT.
-The Company predicted that there will be no approval of concession to operate a new Ro/Ro terminal in the near future.
+In 2017, the total number of cars transported through all 3 terminals are 1,220,773 units, representing 65.99 percent of the capacity determined by PAT.
+The Company predicts that there will be no approval of concession to operate a new Ro/Ro terminal in the near future.

 In addition, there is a low possibility for the private sector to invest in a new port since the establishment of a new deep sea port terminal requires a great amount of investment.
 The location of the terminal is also important considering convenient transportation, neighboring to a production base and supporting area for car storage service.
-Moreover, the operation of the terminal for the Import and Export of cars requires high knowledge, expertise and experience; otherwise, car could be damaged.
+Moreover, the operation of the terminal for the import and export of cars requires high knowledge, expertise and experience; other wise, car could be damaged.